By Invitation OnlySeptember 16, 2019

 - Do you remember the first time God opened your spiritual ears, and you heard Him call you to repentance and salvation?
 When was that time?
 Do you remember the specific place and date?

 - Are your spiritual ears open?
 Are you are cultivating a sensitive, listening heart that stays tuned in to the Holy Spirit’s leadings in your spirit?
-You may be sensing a new calling that He is extending to you in this season of your Is there a new invitation to take on a new task or assignment?
+You may be sensing a new calling that He is extending to you in this season of your life?
+Is there a new invitation to take on a new task or assignment?

 - To be honest — and we must be honest if we’re going to grow in the Lord — is there any call that He has extended to you that you have not obeyed?
-It’s never too late to repent for that, and to immediately begin to follow the instructions that the Holy Spirit has extended to y What is that call that you are supposed to be fulfilling?
+It’s never too late to repent for that, and to immediately begin to follow the instructions that the Holy Spirit has extended to you.
+What is that call that you are supposed to be fulfilling?